thunderrabbit/barefoot_rob/content/blog/2020/04/25testimonials.md

 ---
 title: "testimonials"
 tags: [ "get 'er done" ]
-categories: [ "blog" ]
+categories: [ "testimonial" ]
 author: Rob Nugen
-draft: true
+draft: false
 date: 2020-04-25T20:55:31+09:00
 ---

+(under construction gif)

     There are some moments in life that are so hard to (live in) and navigate.
 Recently I have been through a fair share of those moments.